-- This medication is to be used as directed by the physician.
+- 1 This medication is to be used as directed by the physician.
 It is for external use only.
-Avoid contact with the eyes.
-If there is contact with the eyes and severe irritation occurs, immediately flush with a large volume of water. - 2.
-Patients should be advised not to use this medication for any disorder other than for which it was prescribed. - The treated skin area should not be bandaged or otherwise covered or wrapped as to be occlusive unless directed by the physician. - Patients should report any signs of local adverse reactions especially under 4. occlusive dressing. - Parents of pediatric patients should be advised not to use tight-fitting diapers or 5. plastic pants of a child being treated in the diaper areas, as these garments may constitute occlusive dressings.
+Avoid contact with the eyes - 2.
+Patients should be advised not to use this medication for any disorder other than that for which it was prescribed - The treated skin area should not be bandaged or otherwise covered or wrapped as to be occlusive 3. unless directed by physician. - 4 Patients should report any signs of local adverse reactions especially under occlusive dressing. - Parents of pediatric patients should be advised not to use tight-fitting diapers or plastic 5 pants on a child being treated in the diaper area, as these garments may constitute occlusive dressings.